 The revamped image stabilizer is particularly impressive, with a 5-stop CIPA rating.
 Unlike the EF 70-200mm f/2.8L IS III USM lens, this one also gains a third IS mode, in which stabilization is only applied during exposures.
 All in all, it the f/4 II lens feels much more of an upgrade than the more expensive f/2.8 III option.

 The latest and greatest edition of Nikon’s 70-200mm f/2.8 lens has a completely revamped optical design, including a fluorite element, six ED (Extra-low Dispersion) elements, one HRI (High Refractive Index) element and nano-structure coatings.
-As with the competing Canon 70-200mm f/2.8 IS II and III edition zooms, the optics are wrapped up in a tough yet reasonably lightweight, weather-sealed magnesium alloy barrel.
+The optics are wrapped up in a tough yet reasonably lightweight, weather-sealed magnesium alloy barrel.

 Announced at the tail end of 2012, this telephoto zoom lens filled a longstanding gap in Nikon’s lens line-up, in the shape of a relatively compact and lightweight 70-200mm lens.
 Downsizing is enabled by the f/4 rather than f/2.8 aperture rating, but the usual benefits of fully internal zoom and focus mechanisms still apply.
 As such, the lens doesn’t physically extend at any zoom or focus setting.

-Weighing in at 850g, the lens is light enough to use on a tripod or monopod without a mount ring, but an optional ring is available at a typically steep price, if you buy the genuine Nikon article.
-This is worth considering if you’re likely to shoot in portrait (upright) orientation with a tripod, as the ring enables a much better balance, as well as easy swapping between landscape and portrait orientations.
+Weighing in at 850g, the lens is light enough to use on a tripod or monopod without a mount ring, but an optional ring is available, albeit at a typically steep price, if you buy the genuine Nikon article.
 Although this lens has a weather-sealed mount, it lacks the full weather-seals or magnesium barrel of Nikon’s f/2.8 lens.
 Despite having a mostly plastic construction it still feels robust and well-engineered.

 Helped by three ED (Extra-low Dispersion) elements and an HRI (High Refractive Index) element, sharpness and contrast are superb, while colour fringing is negligible.
 Nano-structure coatings keep ghosting and flare to a minimum and the 4-stop stabilizer is also highly effective.
 All in all, it’s a top-performance lens with great handling, in an easily manageable build.